astrotars/stream-banking-chatbot/README.md

 ![transfer action](images/step-1_transfer-money.png)

-## Step 2.
-Set up the Backend to allow browser to get credentials
+## Step 2.1 Set up the backend to allow user to get credentials
 For our React frontend to interact with Stream and Virgil, the application provides three endpoints: